COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 Much has been changed by the coronavirus, but the personality, preferences and interests of the person you are supporting will likely not have done.
 So, make sure the person is included in discussions and decisions, so they’ll have the best chance of understanding what is happening, and of staying in control of their lives as much as possible.

-It may help to think about what strategies have been used before if the person was going, for example, on holiday or to hospital.
+If the person you support does need to change their routine and stay at home for a time, it may help to think about what strategies have been used before if the person was going, for example, on holiday or to hospital.

 - Think about the things that can remain normal and emphasise them.